dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q03.md

 # BEGIN SOLN
 **Answer:** B - The validation RMSE of Fold 5 is the highest.

+To answer this question, we can use the plot showing the actual data in each fold, along with the fact that we are fitting a linear regression model.
+We can see that a line fitted on all the folds would likely fit datapoints from the fifth fold worse than points from the first four folds.
+This is because the first four folds appear to fall along a relatively linear pattern amongst themselves, compared to when the fifth fold is included in our considerations.
+Thus the validation RMSE would be highest for the fifth fold.

 # END SOLN

 # END SUBPROB